 The top five holes were probably the playing holes, the holes below are used to set the fundamental tones.
 So the two tubes are a quart apart.

 One version closely follows the original, made of one piece with bindings on the reed seat.
-I added a second binding in a place that many discovered instruments had cracked.
-The bindings then, naturally prevent the wood from cracking.
+I added a second binding in a place that many found instruments had cracked.
+The bindings prevent the wood from cracking.

 The second version has a metal ring to reinforce the wood ; the part with the reed seat and bulb sits in it and can be turned or taken of.
 This can be very practical to bring the reeds easily into position for playing.
-The metal ring also creates another protection to prevent cracks in the main pipe.
-The end of the pipe has a reinforcement made of black horn.
+The main tube gets by this ring another protection to prevent cracks.